pearcej/cppds/_sources/Trees/SearchTreeImplementation.rst

                 // In either case if the key is not found an error is raised.
                 // If the node is found and has no childeren it is deleted
                 // If the node has a single child, the child takes the place of the parent.
-                // Look at explination for listing 10 void del(int key){
+                // Look at explanation for listing 9 void del(int key){
                     if (this->size > 1){
                         TreeNode *nodeToRemove = this->_get(key, this->root);